WVURAIL/dspira/_posts/2021-08-05-Spectrometer_sourceblock_settings.md

 categories: ['Receiver Electronics']
 order: 5
 meta_description: "Configure the source block in the DSPIRA spectrometer for your receiver.
 Find the device settings needed to collect radio astronomy data."
+equipment: "The spectrometer flowgraph, your SDR receiver, its driver, and amplifier connections.
+Some receivers also require external amplifier power."
+preparation: "Identify your receiver model first.
+Apply both sample-rate and frequency changes where specified, and check amplifier power requirements."
 ---